umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Working-Locally/index.md

 versionTo: 10.0.0
 ---

-# Working with a Local Clone of a Umbraco Cloud Site
+# Working with a Local Clone of an Umbraco Cloud Site

 To work with a local copy of your site, you'll need to use Windows with a local web server installed (like WebMatrix/IIS).
 If you're using Mac, see the [Working with Mac](../Working-With-UaaS-Cli/) article.
 In this article, you will find: